 Once you carve the pumpkin and create a really cute Jack-o-Lantern, what do you do with the pumpkin seeds?
-Here’s an easy recipe for roasting pumpkin seeds for a delicious treat!
+Here’s an easy recipe for roasting pumpkin seeds that’s another one of the pumpkin recipes that make a delicious treat!

 Let’s turn all those pumpkin seeds into an easy yummy treat for the family today.
 Roasting Pumpkin Seeds make the perfect snack, especially if your house is filling up with all the traditional sweet snacks associated with Halloween.